-If the person has been granted legal assistance Client Services should write to the lawyer acting for the person, informing them of the allegations (without disclosing the source) and request a response to the allegations within a stipulated time.
+If the person has been granted legal assistance and CSU identifies credible allegations about merits, CSU will enquire with the lawyer acting for the person, informing them of the allegations (without disclosing the source) and request a response to the allegations within a stipulated time.
+Credible allegations about merits are those that relate to the assessment process for a grant of legal aid.
+A court or tribunal, and not the complaints process, is where allegations that relate to the substance of a dispute between our client and another party should be aired.

 Details of action taken in response to allegations should be retained on the relevant file.

-If the allegations raise important issues of policy or practice; or include allegations of misconduct on the part of Commission staff or others in circumstances which, if misconduct was established, could constitute a financial or business risk to the Commission, the Client Services Manager will notify the CEO before responding to the complainant.
+If the allegations raise important issues of policy or practice; or include allegations of misconduct on the part of Legal Aid staff or others in circumstances which, if misconduct was established, could constitute a financial or business risk to Legal Aid ACT, the Client Services Manager will notify the CEO before responding to the complainant.